M250 light machine gun: Design details

 The M250 light machine gun weighs 13 lb, or 14.5 lb with a suppressor.
 It has a basic combat load of 400 rounds in four 100-round pouches weighing 27.1 lb.
 Compared to the M249 Squad Automatic Weapon weighing 19.2 lb unsuppressed, with a basic combat load of 600 rounds in three 200-round pouches, weighing 20.8 lb, the M250 light machine gun weighs about 4 lb less and a gunner carries roughly a 1 lb heavier load with 200 fewer rounds.
-The barrel on the M250 light machine gun is not considered to be a quick-change barrel and the stock is collapsible but non-folding.
+The barrel on the M250 is not considered a quick-change barrel, and the stock is collapsible but non-folding.

-The primary sight for the M250 is the XM157 fire-control system, also known as the Vortex Optics NGSW-FC.
-The XM157 integrates a laser rangefinder (LRF), ballistic solver, environmental sensors, aiming lasers, digital compass, and wireless communication to provide seamless battlefield connectivity.
-Built around a 1-8x30 LPVO with a glass-etched reticle, it is lightweight and durable, capable of withstanding extreme conditions.
-The optic features a digital display that provides corrected aimpoints, wind holds, and other critical targeting data, allowing for rapid target engagement.
+The M250 primarily uses the M157 fire-control system, also known as the Vortex Optics NGSW-FC.
+The optical sight integrates a laser rangefinder (LRF), ballistic solver, environmental sensors, aiming lasers, digital compass, and wireless communication to provide seamless battlefield connectivity.
+Built around a 1-8×30 LPVO with a glass-etched reticle, it is lightweight and durable, capable of withstanding extreme conditions.
+The M157 features a digital display that provides corrected aimpoints, wind holds, and other critical targeting data, allowing for rapid target engagement.